-The automatic provisional protection granted at this stage, according to article 50 of the law 4738/2020, includes the suspension of any enforcement of creditor's claims against the debtor (e.g., by seizure of assets), the ban of proceeding with injunction against the debtor and the ban of transferring of the real estate property and the business equipment on behalf of the debtor.
-Furthermore, the time limits regarding creditors' claims and rights against the debtor and the guarantors/co-debtors are sustained and any set-off regarding claims born before the submission to the court is restricted.
+The automatic provisional protection granted at this stage, according to article 50 of the law 4738/2020, includes the suspension of any enforcement of creditor's claims against the debtor (e.g., by seizure of assets), the ban of proceeding with injunction against the debtor and the ban (in principle) of transferring of the real estate property and the business equipment on behalf of the debtor.
+Furthermore, any setoff regarding claims born before the submission to the court is restricted.